softwarefactory-project/DLRN/doc/source/usage.rst

       --use-public          Use the public master repo for dependencies when doing install verification.
       --order               Compute the build order according to the spec files instead of the dates of the commits.
+Imply --sequental --sequential          Run all actions sequentially, regardless of the number of workers specified in projects.ini
       --version             show program's version number and exit --run RUN             Run a program instead of trying to build.
 Imply --head-only